cpulvermacher/lgtm/README.md

 - For now, only Copilot's language model can be used via the `vscode.lm` API.

 ## Data Usage
-Source code checked into Git and selected for review will be sent to GitHub Copilot.
+Source code checked into Git and selected for review and commit messages will be sent to GitHub Copilot.
 Avoid using it on repositories where you would not use Copilot.